Constraints imposed by the partial wave amplitudes on the decays of $J=1,2$ mesons: Deriving the PWA s PWAs

-The vector mode of decay is described by a dimension$-4$ operator that has a single derivative and generates {\it vector} interactions, and a dimension$-6$ operator that has three derivatives and gives rise to {\it tensor} interactions.
-The amplitude for the vector decay mode is,
+The vector mode of decay is described by a dimension$-4$ operator that has a single derivative and generates ``vector" interactions, and a dimension$-6$ operator that has three derivatives and gives rise to ``tensor" interactions.
+The Lagrangian including these operators is

+where $g_v^{PT}$ and $g_t^{PT}$ are the respective coupling constants.
+The amplitude for the vector decay mode is \begin{widetext}

-Like before, the tensor interactions contribute only for the $M=\lambda=0$ channel.
-Also, these interactions have opposite sign compared to the local interactions.
-The helicity amplitudes can be derived using eq \ref{amp2hel} and eq \ref{amp1LS} just like the previous two cases.
+\end{widetext} The helicity amplitudes can be derived using Eq. (\ref{amp2hel}) and Eq. (\ref{amp1LS}) just like the previous two cases.
 In this case, however, the allowed values of angular momentum are $\ell= 1,3$.
-Thus, we have two corresponding partial wave amplitudes, $G_1$ and $G_3$ respectively, given by,

-We immediately notice that the contributions of the vector and the tensor terms to the PWAs have opposite signs, provided the corresponding coupling constants have the same sign.
-Thus, the tensor interactions act towards reducing the PWAs.
-However, the tensor term contributes to $G_1$ to a larger extent than to $G_3$.
-This discussion is valid only for the decay of the iso-vector mesons, as in the kaonic sector, we anticipate a mixing with the $2^{--}$ states, which can alter the extent to which different parts of the Lagrangian contribute.
-Finally, the decay width is given by,

-That the tensor term also gives rise to contributions similar to the vector interactions can be seen clearly in the expression for the decay width.
-The first term in the decay width is due to the vector interactions and the vector contributions from the tensor interactions.
-The second term is purely a tensor contribution.
-The last term is the interference between the tensor and vector interactions.
+The helicity amplitudes are related to the PWAs through the equations